 Graduate students, except law students, may cross register for one course each fall and spring semester at Boston University, Brandeis, and Tufts.
 M.B.A. students are not permitted to register at Brandeis University and students in the CSOM's Graduate Finance Program are not allowed to cross register at any of the universities.
 Cross registration materials are available in Lyons Hall.

 Law school students may cross register for classes only at Boston University Law School and only if the course they wish to take at BU will not be offered at any time during the current academic year.
-Students wishing to cross register must see the Director of Academic Services for permission.
+Students wishing to cross register must see the Registrar for permission.

 Consortium for Graduate Studies in Gender, Culture, Women, and Sexuality